-Ecuador have it all to do against Brazil in their final match of the group as Venezuela sit on the summit of Group B with four points
+Ecuador have it all to do against Brazil in their final match of the group as Venezuela sit on the summit of Group B with four points.

 Ecuador’s shaky start was soon forgotten thanks to some dazzling interchanges by Reinaldo Rueda’s men.
 A series of flicks and snappy passes set up Christian Benitez in a central position but he managed to shoot off target.

-As the tempo of the game dropped to a near pedestrian pace, Venezuela centre back Oswaldo Vizcarrondo should have headed in the opener but despite Elizaga being nowhere near the effort, it still sailed harmlessly above the crossbar.
+As the tempo of the game dropped to a near pedestrian pace, Venezuela center back Oswaldo Vizcarrondo should have headed in the opener but despite Elizaga being nowhere near the effort, it still sailed harmlessly above the crossbar.

 A spell of concerted pressure towards the end of the first half failed to threaten Ecuador’s goal significantly enough for it to be breached.
-As both sides trudged in at the half-time interval, they knew they could up their effort as a place at the top of Group B above Brazil and Paraguay beckoned for the victors.
+As both sides trudged in at the half-time interval, they knew they could up their effort as a place at the top of Group B above Brazil and Paraguay beckoned for the winner.

 Shortly afterwards Arango’s slaloming run looked like it would culminate in a fine solo goal but Miku inexplicably blocked his man as he shaped to have a shot and double Venezuela's lead.